xpqz/documentation/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 ### Exceptions

 When a .NET object generates an error, it does so by *throwing an exception*.
-An exception is in fact a .NET class whose ultimate base class is System.Exception.
+An exception is in fact a .NET class whose ultimate base class is `System.Exception`.

 The system constant `⎕EXCEPTION` returns a reference to the most recently generated exception object.

-For example, if you attempt to create an instance of a DateTime object with a year that is outside its range, the constructor throws an exception.
+For example, if you attempt to create an instance of a `DateTime` object with a year that is outside its range, the constructor throws an exception.
 This causes APL to report a (trappable) `EXCEPTION` error (error number 90) and access to the exception object is provided by `⎕EXCEPTION`.
 ```apl
       ⎕USING←'System'
       DT←⎕NEW DateTime (100000 0 0)